Automobile

 • Maintenance will be more expensive than with normal coils and shocks.

 • Because of the complexity of wiring, connections, and hose installations, installing an air suspension will take longer.
-The installation itself necessitates the usage of a number of different tools.
+The installation itself necessitates the usage of several different tools.
 As a result, engaging a skilled mechanic to handle it is the best way to ensure vehicle safety and integrity.

-• If not properly maintained, air suspension can cost three times as much to fix as a leaf suspension system over the course of ten years.
+• If not properly maintained, air suspension can cost three times as much to fix as a leaf suspension system over ten years.

 • The failure of air struts or bags might be caused by rust or moisture from the inside.